We can now add garlic to the list of several natural strategies to reduce hypertension, or high blood pressure.

 Aged garlic has either been dried in a dry storage or dried using ethanol.
 The natural drying process will convert its alliin and allicin content into derivatives, but it will increase its sulfur compounds – for example, S-allylcysteine, which may well provide the effective constituent in garlic’s ability to reduce hypertension.

 The Australian research used an aged garlic standardized to S-allylcysteine.

 Other natural strategies to reduce high blood pressure

-As we’ve reported in previous articles, certainly other natural strategies may also be employed for blood pressure.
+As we’ve reported in other articles, certainly other natural strategies may also be employed for blood pressure.
 Here they are, summarized:

 - Flaxseeds were found to reduce blood pressure in a study of 110 heart disease patients.

-- Real cinnamon has been proven to reduce blood pressure in multiple studies.
+- Real was cinnamon proven to reduce blood pressure in multiple studies.